Finding Fennells

 When we walked through the back door, the aroma of stew met us.
 Now that I think about it, we ate potatoes from the big bin in the cellar for at least two meals a day.
 Mum had many ways of preparing them - boiled, mashed, baked, warmed up, in stews and soups, as potato scallop or mixed with left over roast as hash.
 Potatoes certainly played a major role in our daily diet.

-caused Big John Fennell to give some thought to leaving his thatched roof
+in 1822 caused Big John Fennell to give some thought to leaving his thatched

-cottage.
-As a tenant dairy farmer in the village of Manister, in the Rathmore
+roof cottage.
+As a tenant dairy farmer in the village of Manister, in the

-Townlands, near the Fedamore-Bruff borders, he and his wife, Honora longed
+Rathmore Townlands, near the Fedamore-Bruff borders, he and his wife, Honora

-for their own land and promised themselves one day they would take the family
+longed for their own land and promised themselves one day they would take

-the land and they allowed him to use the leased land for tillage, as well
+owned the land and they allowed him to use the leased land for tillage, as

-as, the pasturage for 20 odd milk cows and a few garrons (old horses).
-John
+well as, the pasturage for 20 odd milk cows and a few garrons (old horses).

-anticipated another tailspin in the economy along with the additional heavy
+John anticipated another tailspin in the economy along with the additional

-taxes they had to pay, as well as the forecast of more "mini-famines", as
+heavy taxes they had to pay, as well as the forecast of more "mini-famines",

 The years slipped by, as Big John approached the age of sixty, he realized that he could not afford to wait any longer.
 He must make the transition while he and Nora were still healthy.
 Repeatedly, he thought about leaving their four room thatched cottage overlooking the bright green blanket of a fertile, yet sometimes soggy meadow; land that he and his family had worked and nurtured for so many years.
 "How could he bring himself to leave it and his brothers and sisters?" he thought to himself.
 The potato harvest, a main source of food, would be not as abundant as expected in the past.
 "Was that an indication of the future?" he reflected.